Voyager (Space Needle album)

 Voyager is the debut album by Space Needle, released in 1995.
+The band supported it with a North American tour.

 Critical reception

 The Orlando Sentinel called the album "mysterious, often combining lo-fi sound and mock-futuristic sound effects."
 Guitar Player wrote that Space Needle "shoots into the astral realm with billowing feedback clusters, pulsating noise dementia, and scattershot drum grooves—like Hendrix playing the 'Star-Spangled Banner' in a Long Island basement."

 Paste listed Voyager as the ninth best indie rock album of 1995.